Hipo/hipochat/README.rst

 ****************************************
-HIPOCHAT: Websocket chat server, supports notifications and keep the old messages
+HIPOCHAT: Websocket chat server
 ****************************************

+Supports notifications and keep the old messages

 Hipochat is an open-source websocket chat server, using RabbitMQ as message queue, Tornado as Backend Server and Redis for persistent data.